myramul/SharkTimeRush/README.md

     - To close the server once you are done playing, simply click on the Port button that replaced the Go Live button

+**DORCHAK MODE (HOW TO MODIFY THE DIFFICULTY OF THE GAME)**
+- Open the 'obstacle.js' file

+- Right at the top of the file there are 3 constants (Line 12,13,14):
+    - SPEED, OBSTACLE_INTERVAL_MIN, and OBSTACLE_INTERVAL_MAX

+- If you lower the starting speed, and increase the obstacle min and max values, the game will be significantly easier.

+- Some good values to try to make the game easier are:
+    SPEED = 0.03,
+    OBSTACLE_INTERVAL_MIN = 650
+    OBSTACL_INTERVAL_MAX =  2350